 For $\bm a_m-\bm a$, due to (\ref{eqapptheta}) and (\ref{eqappMQ}),

-Note that immigration happens only when a type $0$ ball is drawn.
+Note that immigration occurs only when a type $0$ ball is drawn.
 Let $\tau_m$ be the total number of draws when the $m$-th type $0$ ball is drawn.
-At this time, $\tau_m-m$ subjects are assigned and the $(\tau_m-m+1)$-th subject arrives to be randomized.
-So, we add $a_{(\tau_m-m+1)-1,k}$ balls of type $k$ to the urn, $k=1,\ldots, K$.
+At that time, $\tau_m-m$ subjects have been assigned and the $(\tau_m-m+1)$-th subject arrives to be randomized.
+Hence, we add $a_{(\tau_m-m+1)-1,k}$ balls of type $k$ to the urn, $k=1,\ldots, K$.
 It follows that

 It is easily seen that $\tau_m=\min\{n:N_{n,0}\ge m\}+m$.
 Due to (\ref{eqLILNast0}),

 It follows that